gomesdasilva/ACTIN2/README.md

 Spectral Activity Indices Tool

-For instructions/tutorials see the [documentation](https://actin2.readthedocs.io/en/latest/index.html#).
+For more information and instructions/tutorials see the [documentation](https://actin2.readthedocs.io/en/latest/index.html#).